UC Washington Center (UCDC)

 How competitive is the program?

 The UCDC program is selective rather than competitive.
-UCR has 21 openings each quarter.
+UCR has 21 openings each quarter (15 for summer).
 Typically, we receive 25-30 applications for the most popular quarters (fall and spring).
 This varies every quarter, so please apply early if interested.
 The rate of acceptance is high if students meet eligibility requirements, follow instructions, and submit a complete application by the posted deadlines.

 How do I find an internship in D.C.?